 The proposed course is part of the proposed revision of all master's programs leading to advanced certification.
 Kentucky policy makers recently adopted this path for traditional MAE degree students (e.g., special education, elementary education), as well as those seeking school administration certification.
 The proposed course is one of three one-hour courses focused on best practices of classroom instruction.
 The best practices concept is part of the MAE Integrated Core Focus that requires students to complete 6-12 hours of an integrated content approach to curriculum basic to the teaching and learning process.
 The proposed course will be one of three hours required for the Classroom Instruction sequence.
-The purpose of the proposed course will be to help students obtain skills in classroom management, student motivation, and the practical application of behavioral theory to improve student learning.
+The purpose of the proposed course will be to help students obtain skills in classroom management to improve student learning.
 Teachers must provide a safe and positive learning environment for optimal student achievement.
 Western Kentucky University's graduate programs are built upon the Kentucky Experienced Teacher Standards.
-This course will offer content that supports student mastery of Standard III: The Teacher Creates And Maintains Learning Climate along with an understanding and application of Kentucky's Core Content for Assessment Version 4.1.
+This course will offer content that supports student mastery of Kentucky advanced teacher standards: Standard III: The Teacher Creates And Maintains Learning Climate; Standard IV: The Teacher Implements and Manages Instruction; Standard VI: The Teacher Demonstrates the Implementation of Technology along with an understanding and application of Kentucky's Program of Studies.

-2.2 Projected enrollment in the proposed course:

-It is anticipated that 25 students will enroll per semester.
+2.2 Projected enrollment in the proposed course: It is anticipated that 25 students will enroll per semester.
 All students pursuing advanced teacher certification, as well as those pursuing certification in specialty areas (e.g., educational administration) will be required to take this course or pass the assessments for the course.

-2.3 Relationship of the proposed course to courses offered in other departments: The proposed course will offer a more in-depth study of classroom management and motivation than other courses presently offered in the teacher education graduate program.
-EDU 544 Classroom Teaching Strategies; EDU 522 Foundations of Diversity; ELED 507 Advanced Materials and Methods in Social Studies; MGE 571 Middle School Curriculum; and SEC 580 Curriculum integrate management and motivation concepts, but cannot devote the time needed for in-depth analyses and application as is the intent of the proposed course content.
-Clearly, other courses in other departments address management or motivation topics linked to that course's particular content.
-For example:
+- 2.3 Relationship of the proposed course to courses now offered by the department: The proposed course will offer a more targeted study of classroom management than other courses presently offered in the teacher education graduate program.
+EDU 544 Classroom Teaching Strategies; ELED 507 Advanced Materials and Methods in Social Studies; MGE 571 Middle School Curriculum; SEC 580 Curriculum; and EXED 531 Advanced Prescriptive Teaching integrate some classroom management concepts, but cannot devote the time needed for an exclusive, targeted approach to a classroom management curriculum as is the intent of the proposed course content. - 2.4 Relationship of proposed course to courses offered in other departments: EDAD 680 Removing Barriers to Learning is designed to assist students in planning, providing and coordinating support programs and services to prevent and remove barriers to learning for all students.